What’s your name about?

 I’ve never ridden in a group and want to give it a try

 Awesome!
 We are so happy you have come to us.
 We love new cyclists and are super excited to see the community grow.
-If you’re a woman, we have some group rides taking place the first Sunday of each month out of Bridgeland.
+If you’re a woman or self identified woman, we have some group rides taking place the first Sunday of each month out of Bridgeland.
 Registration is required in advance.
 This is a great place to get used to riding with a group and learn a few of the skills that will come in handy as you continue to ride.
-Check out our events calendar to see when and where these rides will be happening.
+Check out our programs page for full details.
 If you’re not a woman, check with your local bike shop to see if they have any group rides that leave from the shop.
 Or check your local MEC calendar, MEC loves group rides.

 I’m interested in racing but don’t know where to start….

 If you’re ready to jump into your first race, there are a few things to consider.

 - Bike racing requires a license.
 These are good from December to December (i.e if a rider renewed their licenses Dec 2016, this is good until December 31, 2017).
 That said, there are a few races that will allow you to “test the waters” with a single event license.
 These are often flagged on the events calendars, but if you’re not sure, just ask!

 - It’s okay if you’re thinking about this in July, you can still get a license, you just many not get as much bang for your buck.

 - Have you talked to any teams about joining them?
 Bike racing is always way more fun with friends.
 Alberta has a ton of teams, here’s a list of a few.

 - It all costs money, we don’t want to scare you, we just want you to know upfront.
 A full race license is $170 + $50 insurance if you aren’t with a club/team.
 Some teams will also charge a fee to be a member (however, they will cover your insurance and provide you with FUN), you may have to buy team kit as well.
 It’s super easy to spend $700 before you sign up for a race.